Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 }
 ```

-A request below shows an example of assigning monitoring metric.
-At this moment both monitoring and actual prediction model should be registered/uploaded in the platform.
+The request below shows an example of assigning a monitoring metric.
+At this moment, both monitoring and the actual prediction model should be registered/uploaded to the platform.

 ```json
 POST /monitoring/metricspec HTTP/1.1